 Let’s address the ways we attract jobs to the community.
 There are comprehensive economic development tools in place right here in our state and our MSA that position us to meet existing industry needs and respond to new demands.
 Our community is focused on workforce development, education, incentives, and sound infrastructure which aid our efforts of attracting new industry and adding jobs.
 Independently, these parts of the economic development matrix are important, but when coupled together by a community they can provide a comprehensive, proactive approach to economic development effectiveness.

 Providing an educated, qualified workforce is a large piece of the puzzle we look to solve.
 Bossier has a quantifiable track record of investing in education, from K-12 through post-secondary programs.
-Bossier is unique in that it also possesses the community’s buy in with support from voters of the $200-plus million bond investment made in Bossier Parish Schools.
-Additionally, training for 21st Century jobs is top priority here locally, and Bossier’s cyber presence with NICERC’s nationally recognized STEM education programs prove we are forward thinking and innovative.
+Bossier is unique in that it also possesses the community’s buy-in with support from voters of the $200-plus million bond investment made in Bossier Parish Schools.
+Additionally, training for 21st Century jobs is a top priority here locally, and Bossier’s cyber presence with NICERC’s nationally-recognized STEM education programs prove we are forward-thinking and innovative.

-Much of the incentive offerings come by way of our capability to respond to business needs through our investments in workforce.
+Much of the incentive offerings come by way of our capability to respond to business needs through our investments in the workforce.
 Access to higher education and job training in our area of the state is impressive, as Bossier Parish Community College (BPCC) shines bright for Bossier.
 The College is known for its commitment to training for jobs in high demand career fields.
-BPCC’s Center for Advanced Manufacturing is a great example of a custom fit partnership and investment made by Bossier and the state of Louisiana to attract Benteler Steel/Tube to the area.
+For example, the individuals who wish to have a career in the business industry may sign up for this college, so they can learn everything they need to learn before making that leap.
+With the help of places like Fortuna Admissions, (visit this page for more information), students will be able to brush up their application and make it the best they can make it, so that they have a better chance of getting accepted.
+Good, right?
+BPCC’s Center for Advanced Manufacturing is also a great example of a custom fit partnership and investment made by Bossier and the state of Louisiana to attract Benteler Steel/Tube to the area.

 From our interstate and rail system, to the Port of Caddo Bossier, to access to air transportation, Northwest Louisiana is getting noticed because of its ability to provide multi-modal transportation solutions which help to positively impact a company’s bottom line.